lgirma/ethiopian-calendar/README.md

 # ethiopian-calendar

-Ethiopian calendar library for Go
+Ethiopian calendar and feasts library for Go

 ## Installation